Skip to main content

 The symptoms can be caused by several different factors in the body.

 • The stomach may be producing too much acid.
-This can happen if you are feeling stressed.
+One of the triggers for this can be stress.

 • The muscle ring (sphincter) at the bottom of the gullet (oesophagus) may be too relaxed and open, allowing food and acid to reflux upwards.
 Alcohol and smoking both relax the sphincter.